Are the 12 Days of Dionysus the Ancient Greek Origins of Christmas?

 Christianity.
 Photo Geralt from Pixabay

-The emergence of Christianity put a stop to a great number of these unseemly pagan shenanigans or in some cases, let them be and simply changed the name:
+The emergence of Christianity put a stop to a great number of these unseemly pagan shenanigans.

-April Fool’s Day originated as the Saturnalia, an ancient festival in honour of the god Saturn (Greek god Cronus) and Saint Valentine’s Day was once known as the ancient Festival of the Arcadian Lykaia (In Latin, the Lupercalia).
+For example take April Fool’s Day, which originated as the Saturnalia, an ancient festival in honour of the god Saturn (Greek god Cronus) and St. Valentine’s Day once known as the ancient Festival of the Arcadian Lykaia (In Latin, the Lupercalia).

-Is this what happened with the Dionysia; the celebration of Dionysus and his cult, which, practiced monotheism; the worship of one god?
+Is this what happened with the Dionysia, the celebration of Dionysus and his cult, who practiced monotheism, the worship of only one god?

 Did the twelve day celebration of his birth become the twelve days of Christmas?